Meditation Helps Depression: 6 Techniques to Prove That

 The hardest thing about depression is to recognize it.
 It enters your life swiftly, creeps up on you and stays unnoticed until you feel like you might as well stop breathing because you see no sense in doing so.
 Depression as a notion is belittled by mass media and an overall lack of proper education in mental health issues.
 Depression is often mistaken for “seasonal mood swings” and “too-much-free-time-boredom”.

-If you still believe so, then you might find the World Health Organization Data helpful.
+If you still believe so, then you might find the World Health Organization data helpful.
 According to WHO findings, Depression is the leading cause of ill health and disability worldwide.
 More than 300 million people are now living with depression, an increase of more than 18% between 2005 and 2015.
 Lack of support for people with mental disorders, coupled with a fear of stigma, prevent many from accessing the treatment they need to live healthy, productive lives.
 Apart from the direct impact there are also associated health risks, like diabetes and heart disease.
 There is also contrary correlation: people with certain chronic conditions and pains are more likely to develop symptoms of depression.
 Depression is also an important risk factor for suicide.
 Every year thousands of people take their lives due to ongoing depression left untreated.

-Depression requires combined professional approach, like psychotherapy and medications.
+Depression often requires a combined professional approach, like psychotherapy and medications.
 But apart from that, there is something you can do yourself, to soothe your current state of mind and help to heal faster: use meditation for depression.

 You may ask: does meditation help with depression?
 According to Harvard Health Publishing, an implementation of meditation routine into your daily life may significantly increase brain’s capability to manage stress and anxiety.